yusuke-dna/cadnano-tools/README.md

 The script will generate several output files: `output.json`, `crossover_report.csv`, `domain_report.csv`, and optionally `output_connected.json`, `output_autobreak.json`, `crossover_report_connected.csv`, `domain_report_connected.csv`.
 - The `output.json` file is compatible with cadnano2.
 Open the file with cadnano2 as usual.
 Colour codes are written above.
-- `crossover_report.csv` summarises the crossover frequency of every adjacent helix pair, in ascending order of the central helix number.
+- `crossover_report.csv` summarises the crossover frequency of every adjacent helix pair (by num in slice panel), in ascending order of the central helix number.
 So, e.g. 0-1 and 1-0 appear twice.
-From left to right: helix number, total count of crossover, crossover count by scaffold, crossover count by staple, filled length of the focused helix, count of short domains of invalid (neither blue nor cyan) strands.
+From left to right: helix pair number, total count of crossover, crossover count by scaffold, crossover count by staple, filled length of the focused helix, count of short domains of invalid (neither blue nor cyan) strands.
 - `domain_report.csv` lists the staples to display domain properties.
 In this list, the first and the second column shows the locations of the 5' end and 3' end of the strand, similarly to the staple export file of cadnano2.
 In the third column, the domain structure is printed as follows: `a-z` represents continuous base pairings with incremental domain naming.
 If the domain is longer than 13 nt, the domain is shown by the upper letter `A-Z`; `^` indicates a base not hybridised to the scaffold, and `!` is an error catcher for situations like the presence of more than 260 domains in a single staple.
 Note that the domain label circulates between a-z (a is next to z).
 Length is provided in the last column for reference.

 ### Arguments